JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: and if ti s a simple one
 NS: you can select all points in edit mode
 NS: yes
-NS: but that is boenders default UV unwrap
+NS: but that is Blender's default UV unwrap

-NS: every object you add has a default uv setup
+NS: every object you add has a default UV setup
-NS: may not neserarry work for what you liek to do
+NS: may not necessary work for what you like to do

 JR: let's say that where i want to get to is to put a line of rivets around all the faces of my cube ...

 NS: yes

-JR: so i probably want a bigger uv than it made?
+JR: so i probably want a bigger UV than it made?

 NS: then you can get the actual UV map
 NS: and use that as a guide to make all the bumps you need